Why Talk About Water Weight?

 I would assume that I wasn’t sufficiently hydrated at the time I went into labor.
 During my labor, I had an IV pushing fluids through me to keep me hydrated and maintain my blood pressure.
 I had a smooth and uncomplicated labor and delivery.
 However, post-delivery I retained a lot of fluid!
 That following week my lower extremities were swollen and puffy.
 Glamorous, I know!!!

 The amazing human body contains many systems to maintain homeostasis.
-The complex systems are hard at work maintaining a stable internal environment while confronted with many changes from the external environment.
+Complex systems are hard at work maintaining a stable internal environment while confronted with many changes from the external environment.
 One function of major importance is fluid and electrolyte balance.

 If the body is in a state of dehydration with inappropriate levels of electrolytes, problems with excess water weight and fluid retention can arise.
 The body tends to store fluid when it is dehydrated.
 If an individual is not drinking enough, the salt/water ratio becomes unbalanced and the body will hang on to any extra fluids until the balance is restored.
 If our bodies are adequately hydrated, our body systems work more efficiently.